Startup Security: 7 Ways to Protect Your Business against Cyberattacks

 - Data leaks.
 A data leak is an unauthorized transmission of confidential data from within an organization to an external environment.
 Data leaks can be intentional or unintentional.
 The information exposed through a data leak may include contact info, user credentials and payment card information.
 Phone numbers and email addresses are not excluded too.

 Cyberattacks and data breaches come at a heavy cost.
 The financial blowback of a cybersecurity breach can be devastating.
-On average, a single data breach will set back a small business around $200,000.
+On average, a single data breach will set back a small business to around $200,000.

 That’s more than what a typical start-up can recover, not to mention the reputational damage that may follow a data breach.
 Therefore, it’s imperative for entrepreneurs to take precautions and avoid such an outcome.